StefanieTauber/PSF_Hoppe/README.md

 PSF_Hoppe
 =========

-estimate parameters of the PSF and simulate with Hoppe Urn
+estimate parameters of the Pitman Sampling Formula (PSF) and simulate with the Hoppe Urn.

-input arguments, output description and example code can be found in the individual files.
+Input arguments, output description and example code can be found in the individual files.